Caring for your broken nose after surgery

 - keep your mouth open if you sneeze

-- keep any plaster on your nose dry and stay out of the sun to avoid overheating.
-(Try to keep the plaster in place for at least one week)
+- keep any plaster on your nose dry and stay out of the sun to avoid overheating (try to keep the plaster in place for at least one week)

 You should also avoid contact sport for the next four weeks as your nose heals.

 Written by Otolaryngology Department, Christchurch Hospital.
 Adapted by HealthInfo clinical advisers.
-Last reviewed May 2020.
+Last reviewed October 2023.

 Sources